oxpig/dtc-struc-bio-smolecules/README.md

 Focus: **ligand-based analysis with RDKit**

 * Load and visualise molecules from SMILES.
-* Inspect the given “hit” / scaffold.
+* Inspect the given "hit" / scaffold.
 * Calculate key medicinal chemistry properties (molecular weight, cLogP, polar surface area, etc.).
 * Apply simple filtering to remove obviously bad ideas.

-By the end of Notebook 1 you should be able to look at a SMILES and say: “Is this even remotely drug-like, or is it instantly disqualified?”
+By the end of Notebook 1 you should be able to look at a SMILES and say: "Is this even remotely drug-like, or is it instantly disqualified?"

 ---